Great Sphinx of Giza: New Kingdom

 Some time around the First Intermediate Period, the Giza Necropolis was abandoned, and drifting sand eventually buried the Sphinx up to its shoulders.
 The first documented attempt at an excavation dates to c.
-1400 BC, when the young Thutmose IV (1401–1391 or 1397–1388 BC) gathered a team and, after much effort, managed to dig out the front paws, between which he erected a shrine that housed the Dream Stele, an inscribed granite slab (possibly a repurposed door lintel from one of Khafre's temples).
+1400 BC, when the young Thutmose IV (1401–1391 or 1397–1388 BC) gathered a team and, after much effort, managed to dig out the front paws, between which he erected a shrine housing the Dream Stele, an inscribed granite slab (possibly a repurposed door lintel from one of Khafre's temples).
 When the stele was discovered, its lines of text were already damaged and incomplete.
 An excerpt reads:

-The Dream Stele associates the Sphinx with Khafre, however this part of the text is not entirely intact:
+The Dream Stele associates the Sphinx with Khafre.
+However, this part of the text is not entirely intact:

 Egyptologist Thomas Young, finding the Khaf hieroglyphs in a damaged cartouche used to surround a royal name, inserted the glyph ra to complete Khafre's name.
-When the Stele was re-excavated in 1925, the lines of text referring to Khaf flaked off and were destroyed.
+When the stele was re-excavated in 1925, the lines of text referring to Khaf flaked off and were destroyed.
 Later, Ramesses II the Great (1279–1213 BC) may have undertaken a second excavation.

 In the New Kingdom, the Sphinx became more specifically associated with the sun god Hor-em-akhet (Hellenized: Harmachis) or "Horus-at-the-Horizon".
-Pharaoh Amenhotep II (1427–1401 or 1397 BC) built a temple to the northeast of the Sphinx nearly 1000 years after its construction and dedicated it to the cult of Hor-em-akhet.
+The Pharaoh Amenhotep II (1427–1401 or 1397 BC) built a temple to the northeast of the Sphinx nearly 1,000 years after its construction and dedicated it to the cult of Hor-em-akhet.

 Graeco-Roman period

-In Graeco-Roman times, Giza had become a tourist destination—the monuments were regarded as antiquities—and some Roman Emperors visited the Sphinx out of curiosity, and for political reasons.
+In Graeco-Roman times, Giza had become a tourist destination—the monuments were regarded as antiquities—and some Roman emperors visited the Sphinx out of curiosity and for political reasons.
 The Sphinx was cleared of sand again in the first century AD in honor of Emperor Nero and the Governor of Egypt Tiberius Claudius Balbilus.
-A monumental stairway—more than 12 m wide—was erected, leading to a pavement in front of the paws of the Sphinx.
-At the top of the stairs, a podium was positioned that allowed view into the Sphinx sanctuary.
-Further back, another podium neighbored several more steps.
+A monumental stairway—more than 12 m wide—was erected, leading down to a pavement in front of the paws of the Sphinx.
+A podium positioned at the top of the stairs allowed a view into the Sphinx sanctuary.
+Farther back, another podium neighbored several more steps.
 The stairway was dismantled during the 1931–32 excavations by Émile Baraize.
 Pliny the Elder describes the face of the Sphinx being colored red and gives measurements for the statue:

 A stela dated to 166 AD commemorates the restoration of the retaining walls surrounding the Sphinx.
-The last Emperor connected with the monument is Septimius Severus, around 200 AD.
+The last emperor connected with the monument is Septimius Severus, around 200 AD.
 With the downfall of Roman power, the Sphinx was once more engulfed by the sands.